-|IF Transferee (i.e. has taken subjects from another high school)||Signed and certified legible photocopy of the Permanent Secondary School Record (F137) from other school with all the grades earned within|
+|ONLY IF Transferee (i.e. has taken subjects from another high school)||Certified clear photocopy of the Permanent Secondary School Record (F137) from other school with all the grades earned within|

-For ONLINE application of UPCAT Form1:
+For ONLINE application for UPCAT Form 1: Go to https://upcatonline.up.edu.ph.

 The non-refundable UPCAT Application Fee is:

 You will be notified by email regarding the status of your application and the details of your Test Permit.
-You may also monitor the status of your application by logging on to your UPCAT Online Account (upcatonline.up.edu.ph)
+You may also monitor the status of your application by logging on to your UPCAT Online Account (https://upcatonline.up.edu.ph).

+Check the UP website https://upcat.up.edu.ph for announcements on the availability of UPCAT results by April 2020.
+You will need the same email account that you used for application to view your application results.
 If you qualify for admission to UP, register according to the instructions provided by the college or unit to which you have been accepted.

-UP Manila launched a Return Service Program in 2001 for students of its health colleges to sign a contract that requires them to work in the Philippines for a period of not less than 2 years within 5 years after graduation.
+UP Manila launched a Return Service Program in 2001 for students of its Health colleges to sign a contract that requires them to work in the Philippines for a period of not less than 2 years within 5 years after graduation.